 Returning from Seagull Lakes

 Back on the South Canol we headed a bit north of our campsite at Lapie Lake to find a walking trail to Ian H. Thomson Falls.
-After we found the sign marking the trailhead, it took a few minutes to find the trail.
 It's a short hike to the falls.

 Trailhead to Ian H. Thomson Falls along the South Canol Road